 In front and behind the Dai Trung Mon area is an extremely large space with long parallel roads, trees, and open lakes.
 All create a quiet, peaceful scene in the middle of bustling Hanoi.

-Khue Van pavilion is located on a square ground, each side is about 6.8 meters long.
+Khue Van Pavilion is located on a square plot of land; each side is about 6.8 meters long.
 This project impresses with its super unique ancient-style architecture.
 On the lower floor are 4 square brick pillars intricately carved with patterns.
-The upper floor is painted with gilded vermilion, with two layers of brilliant red tiled roofs overlapping each other.
+The upper floor is painted in gilded vermilion, with two layers of brilliant red tiled roofs overlapping.
 Inside the pavilion, a bronze bell hangs from the ceiling to be rung on auspicious occasions.
 The round windows on the upper floor create a striking feature, like a shining star.

 Thien Quang well and Doctoral stele garden

 But perhaps the most valuable relics here are the 82 Doctor’s steles erected on the right and left sides of Thien Quang well, 41 on each side in 2 horizontal rows, all stele faces facing the well.
-These steles are placed on the backs of stone turtles, with the information of 82 valedictorians of many dynasties of Vietnam recorded on the steles.
+These steles are placed on the backs of stone turtles, with the information of 82 valedictorians from many dynasties of Vietnam recorded on them.

-Of these 82 steles remaining today, the earliest one was erected in 1484, engraved with the names of doctors who passed the faculty in 1442, the last one was erected in 1780.
-According to historians, there are an estimated 117 stone steles, but due to war devastation, only 82 steles remain quite intact.
+Of the 82 steles remaining today, the earliest was erected in 1484 and engraved with the names of doctors who passed the faculty in 1442; the last was erected in 1780.
+According to historians, there are an estimated 117 stone steles, but due to wartime devastation, only 82 steles remain intact.

-On March 9, 2010, these 82 stone steles were recognized by UNESCO as a World Documentary Heritage.
+On March 9, 2010, these 82 stone steles were recognized by UNESCO as part of the World Documentary Heritage.

 Khai Thanh Temple